MikeAlphaBravo/E_commerce_refactor/README.md

 16:55:
 got first ajax functionality working, sends to another view but via ajax not reload of page.
 Details exist there, photo etc.

+Wednesday
+14:43:
+Fixed AJAX function of editing product.
+It is not the most elegant solution but I will certainly keep trucking on this.

  ___________________________________________________
 Refactor 6